+roots.
+In mangroves, these are called pneumatophores.
 The inside of the root is composed of spongy tissue filled with air from lenticels in the bark.

-- gases into the stem tissue underneath.
-1. Name the gas produced by cellular respiration that is also a raw material for photosynthesis: 2.
-Describe the role of lenticels in plant gas exchange: Len xiculs allow some gas exchange to occur through the woody back.
-3. Identify two properties of leaves that assist gas exchange: Thin, I was Surface area, Stomata, 4.
-With respect to gas exchange and water balance, describe the most important considerations for: (a) Terrestrial plants: Linit water evaporation loss, but still get Coa gas (b) Aquatic plants: Var loss is not an issue, but must maximize diffusion
+- Name the gas produced by cellular respiration that is also a raw material for photosynthesis: 2.
+Describe the role of lenticels in plant gas exchange: Lenxiculs allow some gas exchange - to occur through the woody back. - 3.
+Identify two properties of leaves that assist gas exchange: Thin, I was Surface area. - 4.
+With respect to gas exchange and water balance, describe the most important considerations for: